waffledunker/json_to_xml-parser/README.md

 -Then parse received JSON data to XML
 -Finally send your xml as HTML POST to desired location.
--copy  ".service" file under to /lib/systemd/system directory to use this as a service(rhel based) -use following commands to start program as a service(rhel based)
+-copy  ".service" file under to /lib/systemd/system directory to use this as a service(rhel based) -use following commands to start program as a service after copying service file to destination(rhel based)
  #systemctl daemon-reload
  #systemctl enable socket-server.service
  #systemctl start socket-server.service